superduper-io/superduper/docs/hr/content/docs/walkthrough/daemonizing_models_with_listeners.md

 # Daemonizing `.predict` with listeners

-In many AI applications, it's important that a catalogue of predictions is maintained for all data in the database, or even all changed data.
+In many AI applications, it's important that a catalogue of predictions is maintained for all data in the database, updated as soon after data-updates and streaming inserts as possible.

-In order to allow developers to implement this functionality, `superduperdb` offers the `Listener` abstraction:
+In order to allow developers to implement this functionality, `superduperdb` offers the `Listener` abstraction.

 ## Creating listeners in-line with `.predict`